 AUXILARY POWER SYSTEM - The 12V system is powered by identical cells from K2 Energy as in the main power system.
 It consists of 4 packs in series to provide the needed 12V with each pack containing 4 cells in parallel.
 These were used as opposed to NiMH batteries in the 2009 design.
-The main advantage of using the same batteries is they can safely be charged off of the main system.
-An isolated DC-DC converter between the high voltage and low voltage systems acts like a trickle charger for the 12V system.
-In previous designs problems have occurred when the auxiliary system died while the main system still had energy.
+The batteries are fused in the same manner at the high voltage pack, and can be charged at the same time as the high voltage system with a small 12V charger.
+While a DC-DC converter to replace this system would be ideal, the added cost and complication are not a worthwhile investment for the design at this time.
+In future designs, the goal will be to find a cost effective DC-DC converter to replace the 12V battery so only the high voltage batteries need to be charged.

-This system has also been updated to allow for easier maintenance compared to the 2009 design.
+The 12V system has also been updated to allow for easier maintenance compared to the 2009 design.
 The location of the 12 volt battery cells has been changed from their position below the seat.
 Instead they are located under the hood.
 The wiring for this system is also more organized than the previous years.
-Appendix A displays the overall circuit used.
 Shown are the multiple accessories for the snowmobile that are powered by this system, such as the GFI and headlights.
 An improvement made to this system to improve its efficiency is LED lights, which are used as opposed to the stock lights.